Hospital for Special Care Hosts Fourteenth Annual Juried Art ShowJuly 24, 2017

 Pictured from left: Andrzej Grzybowski; Nick Pisani; Juror; Melanie Carr; Linda DeLuca; Anne Arnstein; Sara Brown; Greta Nystrom; Sean Dudley

-The Joy of Art! program was created to support HSC’s mission of helping patients to achieve enduring improvements in all aspects of their lives.
-The objectives of the program are to enhance the quality of patients’ lives by providing a diverse selection of art for their enjoyment, to strengthen the bond between HSC and the community and to foster relationships with talented artists.
+The Joy of Art! program was created to support HFSC’s mission of helping patients to achieve enduring improvements in all aspects of their lives.
+The objectives of the program are to enhance the quality of patients’ lives by providing a diverse selection of art for their enjoyment, to strengthen the bond between HFSC and the community and to foster relationships with talented artists.

 Eight prizes totaling $1,350 were awarded this year.

 President’s Award – Greta Nystrom – Dwight

 Chairman’s Award – Andrzej Grzybowski – Separation of Forms

 Hospital for Special Care Award – Lori Anderson – Bouquet

 Judith Weld Brown Award – Sean Dudley – A Tree Grows in Grasmere